senserf/picos/README.txt

     making it possible to specify windows that should be displayed automatically when the script starts (see the last section of the document).

+R100427A:

+    Fixed a bug in udaemon causing misparsing of geometry specifications containing newlines.